shihuaxie/holbertonschool-simple_shell/README.md

 ---

 ## ✨ Features

-- Display a prompt and wait for user input.
+- Display a prompt and wait for user input
-- Execute commands with arguments.
+- Execute commands with arguments
-- Search executables using the `PATH` environment variable.
+- Search executables using the `PATH` environment variable
-- Handle errors gracefully (command not found, permission denied).
+- Handle errors gracefully:
+  - Command not found
+  - Permission denied
 - Built-in commands:
-  - `exit` → exit the shell.
+  - `exit` → exit the shell
-  - `env` → print environment variables.
+  - `env` → print environment variables
+- Fork only runs if the command exists (saves resources)
-- Supports **EOF (Ctrl+D)** to exit shell.
+- Supports **EOF (Ctrl+D)** to exit shell
-- Works in both **interactive and non-interactive** modes.
+- Works in both **interactive and non-interactive** modes
+- Provides **basic error messages** similar to `/bin/sh`

 ---